raydac/uber-pom/README.md

   </set>
 </configuration>
 ```
-## How to save uber-pom in another place?
+## How to change default place for generated uber-pom?
-The Generated uber-pom by default will be placed in the same folder where the project pom is.
-You can change that through `<folder>` setting.
+Generated uber-pom by default will be placed in the same folder where the project pom is.
+You can change that through `<folder>` property.
 ```
 <configuration>
   <folder>/anotherFolderToSaveUberPom</folder>
 </configuration>
 ```
-## I wanna change the result uber-pom name
+## I want to change the result uber-pom name
-By default the uber-pom has name `uber-pom.xml` but sometime it is needed to be changed, it is possible through `<name>` setting.
+By default the uber-pom named as `uber-pom.xml` but sometime should be changed, it is possible through `<name>` property.
 ```
 <configuration>
   <name>customUberPom.xml</name>
 </configuration>
 ```
 ## I can't find uber-pom after session
-By default the generated and saved uber-pom will be removed after session.
-If you want to keep the file then disable its deleting with flag `<deleteOnExit>`
+By default the generated uber-pom will be removed after session.
+If you want to keep the file then disable delete action with flag `<deleteOnExit>`
 ```
 <configuration>
   <deleteOnExit>false</deleteOnExit>
 </configuration>
 ```
 ## How to merge only restricted number of hierarchy levels?
-By default the plugin merges all hierarchy levels, but you can restrict the number through the `<depth>` parameter
+By default the plugin merges all hierarchy levels till the root, but you can restrict the number with the `<depth>` property
 ```
 <configuration>
   <depth>2</depth>
 </configuration>
 ```
-In the example, only two upper levels will be involved into merging.
+In the example, only two upper tree levels will be involved into build of merging result.